cs3110/textbook/src/chapters/hop/pipelining.md

 Note that the inefficiency is *not* from the pipeline operator itself, but from having to construct all those unnecessary intermediate lists.
 So don't get the idea that pipelining is intrinsically bad.
-In fact it can be quite useful.
+In fact, it can be quite useful.
 When we get to the chapter on modules, we'll use it quite often with some of the data structures we study there.